If you have arrived at this page, you are considering a premium online grammar checker and looking for an honest Grammarly review.

-It is an online grammar, spelling, punctuation and writing checker.
-Writers use it to help correct and improve many different forms of writing.
+A lot of writers use it to help them correct and improve many different forms of writing.

-It is a very popular writing tool for bloggers.
-Also for article writers and authors writing a book as well as students and occasional writers.
+It is a very popular writing tool for bloggers, article writers, and authors, as well as students.

 I will start with the basics.

-For a writer, you need to check your writing, because typos and grammar errors are a killer for your reputation.
+As a writer, you need to check your writing because typos and grammatical errors can negatively affect your writing reputation.

-That is why I always rely on a little writing help from Grammarly.
+That is why I always rely on a little writing help.

 It is one of the first ways that this grammar app shines.

-It is so easy to write a quick comment or reply and make a silly mistake.
-It is amazing how fast the Grammar Police can attack even the smallest error.
+You know that it is so easy to write a quick comment or reply and make a silly mistake.
+It is incredible how fast the Grammar Police can attack even the smallest error.

-It works exactly the same for long-form writing.
-But at least there is more time available to check, find and correct grammar errors.
+It works the same for long-form writing.
+But at least there is more time available to check, find, and correct grammar errors.

 How I discovered Grammarly

-The grammar and spell check in Microsoft Word is extremely limited.
+The grammar and spell check in Microsoft Office and, in particular, Microsoft Word is extremely limited.

 Because of that, I started trying a few online spelling and grammar checkers years ago.
-But none of them worked completely to my satisfaction.
+But none of them worked entirely to my satisfaction.

 They all helped in some ways.
-But I often found myself changing the suggested corrections because the recommended sentence structures didn’t feel natural.
-Perhaps because they were based too strictly on grammar rules.
+But I often found myself changing the suggested corrections because the recommended grammar rules or sentence structures didn’t feel natural.

-Very few of the free apps I tried detected complex issues such as sentence fragments or run-on sentences.
+Only a few of the free apps I tried could detect complex issues such as sentence fragments or run-on sentences.

 But after trying a lot of free apps, it was clear that one was by far the best.
-I found myself using the free version of Grammarly every day.
+I found myself using the free version every day.

 But I knew it could offer more for me.
-So I finally decided to grab my credit card and pay for the premium version of Grammarly for a few months.
+So I finally decided to grab my credit card and pay for the premium version for a few months.

 That was well over three years ago now.
 It was one of the best decisions I have made to help improve my writing accuracy.

-The free version does an excellent job of finding critical grammar and spelling mistakes.
+The free version does an excellent job of finding critical grammar and spelling mistakes for general online writing.

-But the premium version allows you to access a much more.
-There is so much in-depth analysis with an extended range of checks and tools.
+But the premium version allows you to access much more.
+There is so much in-depth analysis you can use.
+It includes an extended list of checks and tools.

 But with the paid version, I now had access to instant synonyms.

 One of the differences over other similar apps is speed.
-Grammarly works super fast and never lags or locks up.
+It works super fast and never lags or locks up.

-I have a habitual typo tic when typing ‘the’, which so often comes out as ‘teh’.
+I have a chronic typo tic when typing ‘the,’ which so often comes out as ‘teh.’
 It’s annoying, but it fixes it for me every time.